caleb-sideras/gox-starter/src/pages/docs/_markdown/routing-fundamentals.md

 - `index.html` Shared UI for a segment and its children
 - `page.html`	Unique UI of a route and make routes publicly accessible
 - `data.go` Templates and page content needed to populate the UI
-- `handle.go` Sub-route handlers unique to the route
+- `handle.go` Handlers unique to the route
-- `render.go` Sub-route pages unique to the route
+- `render.go` Render partials unique to the route